Combining Collections

 Thoughtful museum storage design resulted in creative solutions throughout the collections area.

-Storing Swords and Scabbards
+Storing Swords & Scabbards

 The swords and scabbards in the museum’s collection vary in size and shape, and staff wanted to store them compactly while still keeping them organized.
+Foam mounts and steel supports can be moved to accommodate artifacts of different shapes and sizes.

-sword scabbard compact storage civil war museum
+Sword scabbard storage at civil war museum

 High-Density “Compactor” Systems